D'atri spaces of type k and related classes of geometries concerning jacobi operators: Geometric properties of D'Atri spaces of type

-\begin{remark} The converse of the previous theorem does not hold in general.
-Non-symmetric Damek-Ricci spaces are D'Atri spaces which are not 3-D'Atri $($see \cite[Theorem 3.2, (ii)]{D10}$)$.
-Moreover, in the next section we will prove that non-symmetric Damek-Ricci spaces are not $k$-D'Atri for any $ k\geq 3$ (see Corollary \ref{cor:kDAtriSym}). \end{remark}

-Now, we will prove a new geometric property of $k$-D'Atri spaces related to Jacobi operators along geodesics which continues the results of \cite[Proposition 2.2]{D10}, where it is proved that $\tr (R_{v})$, $\tr(R_{v}^{2})$ are invariant under the geodesic flow.
-We note that by \cite{Ko.83} and \cite{B-V.92}, D'Atri spaces in dimension $3$ are homogeneous and have the property that the eigenvalues of the Jacobi operator are constant along each geodesic (i.e.; they are ${\frak{ C}}$-spaces).
-Thus, $\tr(R_{v}^{3})$ is invariant under the geodesic flow and the next theorem is also valid for $n=3$.
-We will use Newton's relations (see \cite[A.IV.70]{B}): For $n$ real numbers, $\lambda _{1},...,\lambda _{n},$ and any natural $k=1,...,n,$ if we denote by $ s_{k}=\sum_{i=1}^{n}\lambda _{i}^{k}$ and by $\sigma _{k}$ their associated $ k$-th elementary symmetric functions, then
+In this section, we will prove a new geometric property of D'Atri spaces that are also $k$-D'Atri for some $k=3,\dots ,n-1$, related to Jacobi operators along geodesics which continues the results of Proposition \ref{pro:2.2D10} below, where it is proved that ${ \operatorname{tr}}(R_{v})$, ${\operatorname{tr}}(R_{v}^{2})$ are invariant under the geodesic flow in any $k$-D'Atri space for some $k=1,\dots ,n-1$.
+The following proposition is the key to prove our main result, Theorem \ref {th:k-D'A property}.